AdaGold/video-store-api/README.md

 - `postal_code`
 - `phone`
 - `movies_checked_out_count`
-  - This will be 0 until you've completed optional requirements
+  - This will be 0 unless you've completed optional requirements

 #### `GET /movies`
 List all movies